 If you have been injured or suffered other damages because of a product you used, you may have a defective product liability claim.
-The Law Offices of David M. Cohen in Hollywood, Florida will guide you through the process in filing your claim.
+The Law Offices of David M. Cohen, P.A. in Florida will guide you through the process in filing your claim.
 Though the range of defective product cases is broad, the claims typically fall into three categories of product liability: (1) defective manufacture; (2) defective design; or (3) failure to provide adequate warnings or instructions concerning the proper use of the product.

 Understanding these categories will help you to determine whether you have a valid claim, as well as the strategy to use in presenting your case.